 - Number of likes

 These types of stats might make you feel good about yourself – especially if you have lots of followers – but at the end of the day, they don’t really help you make any decisions regarding your social media strategy.
+They’re not relevant to your social media goals, can’t be measured and therefore do not help you establish ROI.

 Instead of vanity metrics, focus instead on actionable metrics.